-After obtaining degrees in English, Linguistics, and Professional Writing, Sash will go on to work on her Masters.
+After obtaining degrees in Linguistics, and English & Professional Writing, Sash will go on to work on her master’s in Rhetorical Studies.

-Sash’s aim as an editor is to ensure that the author’s feelings are portrayed in the best possible light; which is why I prefer working with one to two authors at a time.
+As an editor, Sash aims to ensure that the author’s feelings are portrayed in the best possible light.

-In the winter of 2020-21, if COVID allows, I will be furthering my education in South Korea, at Ewha Womans University where I will focus on learning the language.
+In the winter of 2021-22, if COVID allows, Sash will be furthering her education in South Korea at Sogang University, where she will learn the Korean language.

 Reviewer & Future Librarian

 Hi there, Carmen here!

 Currently, I am working toward my Bachelor’s of English from York University.
 To get my master’s in Library Sciences (hopefully from the University of Glasgow Strathclyde).